New Orleans Wrongful Death Attorney Debunks 6 Common Medical Malpractice MythsMarch 18th, 2016

 Myth 4: Claims of medical malpractice significantly outweigh actual occurrences.

 According to Forbes, preventable medical errors kill 98,000 patients each year.
 They injure many more.
 Additionally, only 1 in 8 victims will actually file a claim of medical malpractice.
 These cases are uncommon in comparison to the number of injuries that malpractice causes.

 Myth 5: Minor injuries are the bases of most medical malpractice claims.

 At least 80 percent of all medical malpractice cases stem from death or serious injuries.
 Only 3 percent do not involve adverse injuries.

 Because minor injuries are not serious, the at-fault physicians usually settle the matter privately with the patient.
 Only serious cases become major lawsuits.

 Myth 6: Doctors are unable to prevent most medical malpractice incidents.

 This myth is untrue considering that 98,000 people die each year in the United States due to preventable medical errors.
 Although it is possible for patients to suffer an injury or illness despite responsible medical care, malpractice is still a tragic epidemic that is affecting far too many families.

-If you or a loved one was the victim of physician negligence in Louisiana, contact the Bowling Law Firm.
+If you or a loved one was the victim of physician negligence in Louisiana, contact the The Bowling Christiansen Law Firm.
 David A. Bowling is a New Orleans wrongful death attorney who can assess your case to determine if you may be entitled to compensation.
-The Bowling Law Firm is an AV-rated law Firm under Martindale-Hubbell’s peer review rating system.
+The Bowling Christiansen Law Firm is an AV-rated law Firm under Martindale-Hubbell’s peer review rating system.
 Call (504) 586-5200 to schedule a consultation.